rodekruis/data-service-catalogue/docs/general/change-current-password.md

 - Enter your current password.​
 - Enter your new password
-- Confirm your new passord.
+- Confirm your new password.
 - Click on save and update the new password.

 !!! danger "Reset your password"